 • Arrange a time to meet with the Director of Post-Award Services ([email protected]) to schedule the new award orientation meeting.
 This meeting will consist of the team responsible for implementing the sponsored program.

 • Complete and sign the OSP Conflict of Interest form.
-This must be done for each sponsored program and kept current throught the life of the award.
+This must be done for each sponsored program and kept current throughout the life of the award.
 Please note that anyone working on the project who is responsible for the design, conduct, or reporting of the project must have a current OSP Conflict of Interest form on file regardless of the person’s employment title.

 • Understand the goals, objectives, activities, and any deliverables that are required for your sponsored program.